Matth-L/llview/docs/docs/install/add_metrics_example.md

 *Example: Adding CPU Model*

+This is a step-by-step walkthrough from the beginning (collection) to end (visualisation) on how to add an example metric to LLview.
+Please read it fully to understand.
 To make this simple, we'll add the CPU model as a new metric.
-This guide is a step-by-step walkthrough of how I made it work, so please read it fully to understand.
-This part concerns the `Server` side of LLView.
+Since the collection is done on Prometheus, this guide will only concern the Server part of LLview.

 Let’s start with a quick recap of the workflow needed to add a new metric: